-- 17.5 The question of whether the FSA decided to prevent or prohibit the incoming electronic commerce activity, or to make it subject to certain requirements (for example, compliance with specified rules), will depend on the overall circumstance of the case.
+- (a) the relevant EEA regulator is unable to take action, or has not within a reasonable time taken action which appears to the FSA to be adequate; or - (b) the relevant EEA regulator and the FSA agree that, having regard to the circumstances of the particular case, action against the wrong-doing would be taken more effectively by the FSA. - 19.32 The question of whether the FSA decides to prevent or prohibit the incoming electronic commerce activity, or to make it subject to certain requirements (for example, compliance with specified rules), will depend on the overall circumstance of the case.
 A relevant consideration will be whether the FSA is satisfied that its concerns over the incoming electronic commerce activity can be adequately addressed through the imposition of a requirement, rather than a complete prohibition on the activity.
 Set out below is a list of factors the FSA may consider.
-The list is not exhaustive. - (1) The extent of any loss, or risk of loss, or other adverse effect on UK ECA recipients: The more serious the loss or potential loss or other adverse effect on them, the more likely it is that the FSA's exercise of its powers to prohibit the activity altogether will be appropriate, to protect the interests of UK ECA recipients. - (2) The extent to which customer assets appear to be at risk. - (3) The risk that the incoming ECA provider's activities may be used or have been used to facilitate financial crime or to launder the proceeds of a crime: Information available to the FSA, including information supplied by other law enforcement agencies, may suggest that the incoming ECA provider is being used for, or is itself involved in, financial crime.
-Where this appears to be the case, a direction that the incoming electronic commerce activity should cease may be appropriate. - (4) The risk that the incoming ECA provider's activities present to the financial system and to confidence in the financial system. - (5) The impact that a complete prohibition on the activity would have on UK ECA recipients. - 17.6 The FSA may consider that a case is urgent, in particular, where: - (1) the information available to it indicates serious concerns about the incoming electronic commerce activity that need to be addressed immediately; and - (2) circumstances indicate that it is appropriate to use the direction power immediately to prohibit the incoming electronic commerce activity, or to make the carrying on of the activity subject to specified requirements. - 17.7 The FSA will consider the full circumstances of the case when deciding whether exercising the direction power without first taking the procedural steps set out in Regulation 6 is an appropriate response to such concerns.
-The factors the FSA may consider include those listed in paragraph 17.5 (1) to (5) of this guide.
+The list is not exhaustive. - (1) The extent of any loss, or risk of loss, or other adverse effect on UK ECA recipients: The more serious the loss or potential loss or other adverse effect on them, the more likely it is to be appropriate for the FSA to use its powers to prohibit the activity altogether, to protect the interests of UK ECA recipients. - (2) The extent to which customer assets appear to be at risk. - (3) The risk that the incoming ECA provider's activities may be used or have been used to facilitate financial crime or to launder the proceeds of a crime: Information available to the FSA, including information supplied by other law enforcement agencies, may suggest that the incoming ECA provider is being used for, or is itself involved in, financial crime.
+Where this appears to be the

+- case, a direction that the incoming electronic commerce activity should cease may be appropriate. - (4) The risk that the incoming ECA provider's activities present to the financial system and to confidence in the financial system. - (5) The impact that a complete prohibition on the activity would have on UK ECA recipients. - 19.33 The FSA may consider that a case is urgent, in particular, where: - (1) the information available to it indicates serious concerns about the incoming electronic commerce activity that need to be addressed immediately; and - (2) circumstances indicate that it is appropriate to use the direction power immediately to prohibit the incoming electronic commerce activity, or to make the carrying on of the activity subject to specified requirements. - 19.34 The FSA will consider the full circumstances of the case when deciding whether exercising the direction power, without first taking the procedural steps set out in regulation 6, is an appropriate response to such concerns.
+The factors the FSA may consider include those listed in paragraph 19.32 of this guide.
 There may be other relevant factors.